fuankarion/Vision17/Lab3-Latex-Tutorial/Readme.md

 ## Style files

-Latex style files contain the actual text, and most of the aesthetic aspects from the document.
+Latex files contain the actual text, and most of the aesthetic aspects for the document.
 When writing articles for a journal or a conference, the will provide you with the style file and instructions on how to use it.
 Style files should be copied to the *same directory* as the rest of your latex source files.
 This repository already includes the [cvpr](http://www.pamitc.org/cvpr15/author_guidelines.php) style.
-To look at it compile their example file ``egpaper_final.tex``.
+Have a look at it, by compiling their example file ``egpaper_final.tex``.

 ## CVPR Style

-http://www.pamitc.org/cvpr15/author_guidelines.php , Download the article template, keep it in your pc.
-From now on forward you must use this template for every lab.
+http://cvpr2016.thecvf.com/submission/main_conference/author_guidelines, Download their article template, and keep it in your pc.
+From now on forward **you must use this template for every lab**.

 ## Images